The Patriot Post® · The Patriot's Primer on American Liberty (Full Copyright Text)

 On Patriotism, Benjamin Rush wrote, “Patriotism is as much a virtue as justice, and is as necessary for the support of societies as natural affection is for the support of families.”

 But none can claim the name “American Patriot” while passively submitting to laws and regulations that violate inherent foundational rights and Rule of Law.

-At its core, the name “Patriot” has a direct lineage to those who fought for American independence and established our constitutional Republic.
+At its core, the name “Patriot” has a direct lineage to those who fought for American Independence and established our constitutional Republic.
 That lineage has descended through our history most conspicuously by way of successive generations of Patriots who have pledged “to Support and Defend” our Constitution — those who have been faithful to and have abided by their sacred oaths, even unto death.

 But all men and women who have stood firm in defense of Liberty, and remain steadfast, can rightly claim the name Patriot.
 They are among the ranks of a grassroots groundswell across the nation in recent years.
-Increasing numbers of our countrymen are awakening to the serious threats to our Constitution and the irrevocable terminus of those hazards: tyranny.
+Increasing numbers of our countrymen are awakening to the serious threats to our Constitution and the inevitable and irrevocable terminus of those hazards: tyranny.

 The growing chorus of Patriot voices from every corner of the nation and all walks of life is demanding restoration of Rule of Law protected in our Constitution.

 “[T]here is an option still left to the United States of America, that it is in their choice, and depends upon their conduct, whether they will be respectable and prosperous, or contemptible and miserable as a Nation; This is the time of their political probation, this is the moment when the eyes of the whole World are turned upon them, this is the moment to establish or ruin their national Character…” —George Washington

 Today’s Patriots exemplify not only the eternal spirit of Liberty conferred by previous generations of Patriots but also a spirit enlivened in recent history by a constitutional advocate who many regard as the greatest American president of the twentieth century.